welcome to volume 22 (June 2005) of

 The pain was sharp but short.
 He felt woozy at first and thought he was going to fall over and then all of a sudden his head hurt badly.
 It was as if he had suddenly contracted a huge headache.
 He shook his head and some of the pain went away but not enough of it.
 Then the most odd feeling came over him.
 It was like waking up again from a dream.
 Only this dream, he knew, had been part of reality.
 Suddenly he knew what his name was, it was Peter Stefan.
 He knew where he was born, where he went to high school, who his parents were, what he did for a living.

-“Oh my God I’m an actor,” Peter said.
+Oh my God Im an actor, Peter said.

 Doug nodded.

 Doug nodded again.
-“Everything coming back to you.
+Everything coming back to you.

-“Yes it’s all there.
-We’re shooting a horror movie and you had an idea to make it more real.
-You gave me a drug so that I couldŠ” Peter broke off.
-“There I’m sort of hazy.”
+Yes its all there.
+Were shooting a horror movie and you had an idea to make it more real.
+You gave me a drug so that I could Peter broke off.
+There Im sort of hazy.

-“We gave you a drug that temporarily erased your memory while at the same time leaving you open to suggestion.
-It’s almost like a hypnosis drug.
-Dr. Bishop here invented it.”
+We gave you a drug that temporarily erased your memory while at the same time leaving you open to suggestion.
+Its almost like a hypnosis drug.
+Dr. Bishop here invented it.

 Peter turned to Bishop who smiled and nodded.

-“Yeah,” Peter said, with his hand on his chin.
+Yeah, Peter said, with his hand on his chin.
 He was thinking hard to earlier that day.

-“The way it was supposed to go was that Dr. Bishop here would shoot me with his needle and you would implant my character on my psyche.
+The way it was supposed to go was that Dr. Bishop here would shoot me with his needle and you would implant my character on my psyche.
 Then the entire thing would seem real to me.
-That way we could make the most real horror movie ever, completely devoid of those normal horror movie clichés.”
-“Exactly,” Doug said.
-“How did the drug work?
-Did you remember anything about yourself?”
+That way we could make the most real horror movie ever, completely devoid of those normal horror movie clichés.

-“No,” Peter said.
-“Actually I think it worked a little too well.
-I couldn’t really remember anything about my character except for my name.”
-“Yes,” Dr. Bishop spoke up.
-“I thought that maybe we gave you a slightly large dose.
-Next time we’ll have to lower it slightly.”
+No, Peter said.
+Actually I think it worked a little too well.
+I couldnt really remember anything about my character except for my name.

-“That could explain why you screwed up the scene so much,” Doug said.
+That could explain why you screwed up the scene so much, Doug said.

-“What do you mean?
-I thought I did okay.”
-“You still did the same things that the victims do in every horror movie.
-You ran upstairs to try and get away when you know there’s no way to escape.
-You didn’t even check the back door.
+You still did the same things that the victims do in every horror movie.
+You ran upstairs to try and get away when you know theres no way to escape.
+You didnt even check the back door.
 I mean hell; you almost fell in the woods.
-God would that have been a disaster.”
+God would that have been a disaster.

-“Well I’ll do it better next time.”
+Well Ill do it better next time.

-“Yeah, I think we can get one more try in today if Dr. Bishop is ready with his formula.”
+Yeah, I think we can get one more try in today if Dr. Bishop is ready with his formula.

-“I’ll just have to measure out a new batch it shouldn’t take but a minute.”
+Ill just have to measure out a new batch it shouldnt take but a minute.

 The three of them began to walk back downstairs towards the starting point of the scene at the beginning of the woods.

-“Cause I’ve got,” Peter paused and realized that his headache was now completely gone.
-“Well I had a headache anyway but it’s gone now.”
+Cause Ive got, Peter paused and realized that his headache was now completely gone.
+Well I had a headache anyway but its gone now.

-“Just a minor thing,” Dr. Bishop said.
-“It’s from the rapid return of your memory.
-It’s nothing really and as you said it doesn’t last very long does it?”
+Just a minor thing, Dr. Bishop said.
+Its from the rapid return of your memory.
+Its nothing really and as you said it doesnt last very long does it?

-“No I guess not.”
-“Well you better get the dosage right this time doc,” Doug said.
-“I don’t want to be here all night.”
-“How many times have we done this scene?”
+Well you better get the dosage right this time doc, Doug said.
+I dont want to be here all night.

-“Ten.”
-“And I haven’t gotten it right yet?”
+And I havent gotten it right yet?

-“Nope but we’ll get there.
-Don’t worry this one will be cliché free I can feel it.”
+Nope but well get there.
+Dont worry this one will be cliché free I can feel it.

 Four Blocks from Home